21 Ways to Make the Most of Your Cultural Exchange Experience

 - Get involved in your community.
 As the saying goes, when in Rome, do as the Romans do.
 Your time teaching in the United States is made more meaningful if you find ways to get involved in your community and create a life here.
 Get involved right from the beginning, whether through volunteering, extracurricular activities, or local organizations.

 - Create new opportunities for your family.
 If you are bringing family members with you, consider the impact a few years in a new country will have on their growth and development, too.

 - Make long-lasting friendships.
 The people you meet while teaching in the United States share this experience with you and can be friends for life.
 Join groups in your community, attend events, and open your mind to new friendships while you’re here.

 - Join a network of international educators numbering in the thousands.
-Ambassadors who complete the program are automatically members of our growing alumni ambassador community.
+Ambassador teachers who complete the program are automatically members of our growing alumni ambassador community.
 Our alumni live all over the world and are a great resource for how to transition back to living in one’s home country since they’ve done it before.

 - Bring your new expertise back to your home country.
 Share your newfound knowledge and experience with other educators in your home country to support their growth.
 Some teachers find that when they return home, there are more opportunities for advancement and leadership available to them because of their experience teaching internationally and in the United States.
 Don’t let the learning and sharing stop when you return home!

 - Unite our world through global learning.
-When you partner with us for cultural exchange, you play a meaningful role in cultivating global citizens who create a more peaceful world.
+When you partner with us for cultural exchange, you play a meaningful role in cultivating global leaders who create a more peaceful world.
 The connections you make in your classroom and community make a lasting impact.